Shihang-Wang-58/PhenoScreen/README.md

 We deployed a pre-trained model on a dedicated server, which is publicly available at https://bailab.siais.shanghaitech.edu.cn/PhenoScreen, to make it easy for biomedical researcher users to utilize PhenoScreen in their research activity.

-Users can upload their SMILES or csv files to the server, and then they can quickly obtain the predicted results.
+Users can upload their SMILES or csv files to the server, and then they can quickly obtain the screened results.

 ## Citation 🔗
 Papers involving PhenoScreen have been submitted to an academic journal.
 If you find this repository useful in your research, please consider citing the Github:<br/>